LilacMeteorObservatory/MetDetPy/readme.md

 Other Language Version: [[中文版]](./docs/readme-cn.md)

 MetDetPy is a python-based video meteor detector that can detect meteors from video files.

-MetDetPy is enlightened by [MeteorDetector](https://github.com/uzanka/MeteorDetector).
+* Basically, MetDetPy is enlightened by [uzanka/MeteorDetector](https://github.com/uzanka/MeteorDetector).
+In this project, their work is reproduced in python3.

-* We reproduce their work and implement more detectors (like M3Detector (where M3 for maximum minus median)).
-These detectors can help realize highly sensitive meteor detection.
+* Based on their work, we implement an M3 detector.
+The M3 detector works fine for videos with exposure time from 1/120s to 1/4s.
+It calculates the difference frame (calculated by maximum minus mean) in a wider sliding time window efficiently to improve accuracy.

+* We design an adaptive threshold algorithm that can select binary threshold dynamically according to the signal-to-noise ratio of the video.
+(Experimental feature)

-* We also implement a meteor detection result manager (MeteorLib) to help filter and integrate detection response, which is helpful to exclude false positive samples.
+* We also implement a meteor detection result manager (called MeteorLib) to help integrate predictions and exclude false positive samples.
+Every prediction is given a confidence score ranging [0,1] which indicates the possibility of being considered a meteor.

-* An evaluation code is under development.
+* An evaluation tool is under development.

 ## Release Version